Skip to content

 If you have examined the logging and error output for your build, and still aren’t sure what the issue is, a helpful next step could be to compare the logging or commit histories between your current failed build and the last successful build.
 You can find a list of your environment’s build history on the detail page for that environment.

-Build history for an Atlas environment
+Build history for a Headless Platform environment

 Through this panel, you can access links to the build logs via the leftmost trigger-based link, ex. rebuild, and the commit details via the commit hash link.
 Comparing errors and logging across different builds can help you isolate when and how breaking changes were introduced.